Effective immediately in response to COVID-19, all Technology Training classes will be delivered online until further notice.

 - Professionals who want to. create impactful storytelling with data visualization

-You will use Microsoft Excel to create high-impact visualization of common data analysis.
-This course culminates in a project in which you will use sample data to create visualizations, dashboards and storyboards to prepare a presentation to fictional audience.
+You will use Microsoft Excel to create effective visualization of common data analysis.
+This course culminates in a project in which you will use sample data to create visualizations and storyboards to prepare a presentation to a fictional audience.

 After this course, you will have the opportunity to develop these skills:

 - Elevate the meaning behind your data

 - Transform your messages into impactful data stories that resonate with your audience

 - Describe data visualization best practices

 - Understand an easy-to-apply framework for building audience excitement about your data